eriktuck/ei-dev/docs/data-management/neo4j-overview.md

 [GraphGists](https://portal.graphgist.org/about) are similar to Jupyter Notebooks, but for graphs.
 They load the graph into the browser itself, so no back-end is required.
 However, they can only support small graphs (150 nodes and edges).
 Use these if you want to provide somewhat interactive graphs in a report or presentation.

+### Kumu.io

+[Kumu.io](https://kumu.io/) provides a platform for sharing graphs and system maps with some interactivity.
+You can display node information in a sidebar and 'focus' on specific nodes and relationships by clicking.
+It's a great way to explore systems maps, situation models, and other complex maps.
+Check out this [system analysis from The Nature Conservancy](https://kumu.io/tnc/tnc-global-situation-analysis-v2) for an example.

 ### Heroku and GrapheneDB

+!!!
+Warning
+    GrapheneDB as a low-cost solution has been deprecated.

 You can deploy your graph database powered application to the web with Heroku and the [GrapheneDB](https://devcenter.heroku.com/articles/graphenedb) plugin.
 To get more than 1,000 nodes and 10,000 relationships, you'll need to pay the monthly fee for GrapheneDB ($9/month and up).
 To get some experience with deploying on Heroku, check out the [Movies Database tutorial](https://neo4j.com/developer/example-project/) (DO NOT USE THE `py2neo` repo they have listed, a [new repo](https://github.com/neo4j-examples/movies-python-py2neo) was created for the more recent version of py2neo--I have also found issues with that, contact me for a working copy).